ltonetwork/mongodb-rest/README.md

 The URL prefix should allow the REST API to co-exist with another REST API and can also be used a very primitive form of security (by setting the prefix to a _secret key_).

 Logging
 -------

-Winston logging is now supported if you configure the REST API programmatically.
+Winston logging is supported if you configure the REST API programmatically.
 When you call `startServer` and pass in configuration options set the `logger` option to your Winston logger.
 Mongodb-rest uses the following functions: verbose, info, warn and error.

 Please see the Winston documentation for more setup details: https://github.com/flatiron/winston

 Supported REST API
 ------------------